Jamba Lakidi Pamba (1992 film): Plot

 In Vizag, Ramalakshmi is deeply disturbed by the problems faced by all the women in their colony while their husbands happily enjoy playing cards and dominating their wives.
-Whenever she is furious about the plight of women, she receives a mysterious letter that appears from nowhere and she tears them up in distress without reading them.
+Whenever she is furious about the plight of women, she receives a mysterious letter that appears from nowhere and on each of these occasions she has torn up the letters in distress without reading them.

 On one such occasion, she reads the letter fully.
 In that letter, an anonymous asks her to come to an isolated place in the Borra caves if she wants to solve the problems faced by women.
 She reaches that place and finds Amba, a yogin who lost all her relatives because of the male-dominated society.
 To take revenge on society, she did penance for many years and prepared a herb called Jamba Lakidi Pamba.
 Her disciple Chidambarananda Swami hands over the herb to Ramalakshmi, asking her to mix that in the drinking water supply to see its effect.

 The next morning, an I.G. of the police along with a few other officers who visited Vizag start behaving weirdly.
 The government suspects that something mysterious has happened in Vizag and quarantines the city.
 Vijay, a police officer, is sent there to investigate the reason.
 He visits Vizag and finds that all men are behaving like women and vice versa.
 At the same time, Thutala Rani, a bandit who wants to exploit the situation in Vizag and moves there along with her followers.

 Vijay meets Ramalakshmi at the beach and she is surprised that he is still behaving like a man.
 He finds that Ramalakshmi hates male domination.
 She asks Vijay whether he drank water on the 24th, much to his suspicion.
 Then he goes to a police station and finds Nagulu, an S.I. who is also behaving normally.
 He explains that after he had gone out of Vizag on 23rd and returned on 25th, everything in Vizag got changed.
 Vijay concludes that something happened on the 24th which is the root cause of this situation, and Ramalakshmi might be one of the persons behind it.